Danetag/screwdriver/root/README.md

 ## Front-end

-This module supports multilingue routing, caching and renders views with the Dot.js template engine.
+This module supports multilingue routing, caching and rendered views using the Dot.js template engine.
 We use dot.js in order to share templates between both server and client side.
-We use a /datas folder which handles the configuration of each environnements + a description of each pages for:
+We use a /datas folder which handles the configuration of each environnement + a description of each page for:
 - setting up the controllers
 - setting up the translations
 - generate a JSON file for the front-end side routing.